 - Spring Semester December 15th

 All documents must be completed and received by 5:00 pm (MST) Close of Business on the respective FINAL semester deadline date for application to be considered for funding.
-Faxed documents will not be accepted with the exception of the Financial Needs Analysis Form (FNA).
+Faxed documents are not acceptable.